 - train, teach and supervise more junior staff in both critical care and anaesthesia.

-Figures relate to the pay and conditions of medical doctors within the NHS, which is the largest employer of anaesthetists in the UK.
+Figures relate to the pay and conditions of medical doctors within the NHS - the largest employer of anaesthetists in the UK.

-Working hours can be long and, due to the nature of the work, are not always 9am to 5pm.
-Hours can include evenings and weekends, as well as on-call hours.
+Working hours can be long and may include nights and weekends, as well as on-call hours.